-All motions shall include a certification that at least two business days prior to filing the motion, the moving party made reasonable, good-faith efforts to contact the other parties to resolve the matter and notified all other parties in advance of the filing of the motion, and shall state, if known, the position of the other parties on such motion.
+All motions shall include a certification that the moving party has made reasonable, good-faith efforts to resolve the matter with the other parties at least two business days prior to filing the motion, and shall state, if known, the position of the other parties on such motion.

-3 For procedural motions, such as motions for extensions of time, a separate memorandum is not necessary.
+1 For procedural motions, such as motions for extensions of time, a separate memorandum is not necessary.

-4 Motion Docket Numbers may be obtained online through the Commission's Electronic Documents Information System known as EDIS.
+2 Motion Docket Numbers may be obtained online through the Commission's Electronic Document Information

+System (EDIS).